 Car Insurance Scams

 One of the most common Insurance Scams is connected to your automobile.
-It is very critical that you insure your most used equipment to protect it and including yourself.
+In addition, it is very critical that you insure your most used equipment to protect it and including yourself.
 Although Car Insurance Scams are common, there are as well many organizations that can help you with this kind of fraud.
-Just like any insurance scam.
-This can start at any point of your insurance enrollment down to claims.
+Also, just like any insurance scam, this can start at any point of your insurance enrollment and down to claims.

-Here are Types of Insurances connected to your Car.
+Here are the Types of Insurance connected to your Car.